How To Get a Small Business Line of Credit in 5 Steps

 - Lease agreements

-Before you submit an application, we recommend reading our tips on how to get a small business loan.
+Before you submit an application, we recommend reading our guide on how to get a small business loan.
 Many of the tips we provide can be combined with our business line of credit-specific advice and should help you get through the loan process more quickly.

-What To Expect After Applying for a Line of Credit
+What to Expect After Applying for a Line of Credit

 Once you have provided the lender with all of the documents it has requested, your application will go through one final review to determine what you can be approved for.